Mongolian Beef

 This post may contain affiliate links.
 Please read our disclosure policy.

 Can you just imagine how delicious this Mongolian Beef tastes if I tell you that it arguably tastes just like P.F.
 Chang’s version with super tender beef, a sweet soy glaze/sauce infused with ginger and garlic, and topped with scallions?
 It is so easy to make, and one of our favorite fake-out take-out recipes that can be made right at home with minimal time and effort.
-This Mongolian Beef recipe is perfect as-written and needs no tweaking or perfecting.
+This Mongolian Beef recipe is perfect and comes together in under 30 minutes.
+Easy and tasty, this Mongolian Beef with a sweet soy sauce glaze will become your new favorite stir fry.

 mongolian beef 2